vroncevic/manage_flask/CONTRIBUTING.md

 ## Code of Conduct

-manage_flask project and everyone participating in it is governed by the [manage_flask Code of Conduct](CODE_OF_CONDUCT.md).
+manage_flask project and everyone participating in it is governed by the [manage_flask code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [manage_flask](mailto:elektron.ronca@gmail.com).